Jason Koop: On Maximizing Your Ultrarunning Performance and Avoiding These Four Common Mistakes

 Endurance athletes need extra support that we simply can’t get through diet & lifestyle alone especially with how highly active we are.
 Where to start?
 Head to enduranceplanet.com/shop and you’ll find products, supplements and services we’ve come to love, use and endorse over the years that work.
 And d

-on’t forget: you can always support the podcast by opening Amazon via EP when you do your online shopping—just click the banner link on our sidebar or the links provided in the show notes whether you’re on your computer, phone, or tablet.
-It adds one extra click to your process, zero added fees, but gives us just a little bit of extra support that pays off big time.
+on’t forget: open Amazon via EP when you do your online shopping—just click the banner link on our sidebar or the links provided in the show notes whether you’re on your computer, phone, or tablet.
+It adds one extra click to your process with zero added fees.

 We are joined by Coach Jason Koop, director of coaching for Carmichael Training Systems living out of Colorado Springs, coach to elite ultrarunners, and an ultrarunner himself.
 Jason has coached and supported the likes of Dean Karnazes, Dakota Jones, Kaci Lickteig, Dylan Bowman, Timothy Olson, and more.